phan/phan/internal/CLI-HELP.md

  --language-server-require-pcntl
   Don't start the language server if PCNTL isn't installed (don't use the fallback).
 Useful for debugging.

+ --language-server-min-diagnostics-delay-ms <0..1000>
+  Sets a minimum delay between publishing diagnostics (i.e. Phan issues) to the language client.
+  This can be increased to work around race conditions in clients processing Phan issues (e.g. if your editor/IDE shows outdated diagnostics)
+  Defaults to 0 (no delay)

  --require-config-exists
   Exit immediately with an error code if `.phan/config.php` does not exist.